 Context: How This All Went For Me

 - Start as early as possible, and skill up!
+Not expensive, meaningless certifications, but actual skills you can demo in an interview or portfolio.

 - Take your time - it’s 100% better to find the right role later than a meh job now.
 Aim high, and keep interviewing until you fail enough.